Greenwashing is a path of least resistance

 ‘False efficiency claims threaten carmaker collapse’.

-Honest conversations start with data, knowledge, targets, and transparency.
-Whilst bottom-up change is vital, the true honesty few brands appear to possess, transpires from placing social obligation alongside profit, at the heart of shareholder and organisational culture.
-Doing so can fuel innovation, create new markets, and protect long-term value.
+Honest conversations depend upon robust data, insight, targets, and transparency.
+Though, integrity must run deeper into the core of brand identity, both in front of and behind the camera.
+Authentic narratives transpire from placing societal and employee obligation alongside profit, at the heart of shareholder and organisational culture.
+Doing so can fuel innovation, reduce supply and demand-side reputational risk, create new markets and fuel long term brand and customer value.
 After all, a sustainable ecosystem is a pre-requisite to sustainable returns.

 2) We are all ‘consumers’